SUBMISSION GUIDELINES & INSTRUCTIONS

 - Participants must be SCA members in good standing to submit a paper.
 As the submission deadline falls in the calendar year prior to the meeting, consideration is given to new members submitting papers, and the new member may opt for the membership to become effective for the Meeting year.
-Become a member here, or log on to your member’s page to submit your paper.
+Become a member here.

 - Individuals are limited to two (2) submissions as the primary author of a paper or poster; the number of submissions as a secondary author of papers or posters is not restricted, but will not be considered for scheduling conflicts.
-If you have questions regarding this policy, you may contact the Program Chairs, Carie Montero and Alisa Reynolds, via email at gro.emohacsnull@riahc_margorp_1202.
+If you have questions regarding this policy, you may contact the Program Chairs, Wendy Nettles and Justin Wisely, via email at gro.emohacsnull@riahc_margorp_3202.

 - General Session papers will be limited to a 15-minute time slot while organized sessions will be allotted 15 to 20 minutes at the discretion of the session organizer.
 All sessions will require a minimum of four and maximum of 14 presenters and should fit comfortably within blocks of time commensurate with symposiums.
 Forum and workshop organizers may allow for more time for participant flexibility, but should also fit comfortably within blocks of time commensurate with symposiums.
 Alternative scheduling may be considered but is discouraged as it does not allow members to move between sessions.
 If you would like to discuss an alternative schedule, please contact the Program Chair.